Retired New Mexico brigadier general to lead veterans agency

-Gov.-elect Michelle Lujan Grisham has named the first woman to ever be promoted to the rank of brigadier general in the New Mexico National Guard to serve as the secretary of the state Department of Veteran Services.
+Gov.-elect Michelle Lujan Grisham on Thursday named the first woman to ever be promoted to the rank of brigadier general in the New Mexico National Guard to serve as the next secretary of the state Department of Veteran Services.

-The incoming governor announced the appointment of Judy Griego during a news conference Thursday.
+The incoming governor announced the appointment of Judy Griego during a news conference in Albuquerque.
 She also appointed William Scott Carreathers to lead the Office of African American Affairs and Jen Schroer as the state tourism secretary.

-Lujan Grisham and Griego said they want to create a model agency that can bridge the gap between the state and the services for veterans that are provided by the federal government.
+Lujan Grisham and Griego said they want to create an agency that can serve as a model in bridging the gap between the state and the services provided by the federal government, including health care and behavioral health services.

 $20 for 365 Days of Unlimited Digital Access